Skip to Main Content

 Definition

 Urethral discharge culture is a laboratory test done on men and boys.
-This test is used to identify germs in the urethra that may be causing urethritis.
+This test is used to identify germs in the urethra that may be causing inflammation of the urethra (urethritis).
 The urethra is the tube that drains urine from the bladder.

 Alternative Names